-No matter where we are in the cycle, it’s always good to remind ourselves of what worked and what didn’t.
-In 2017 Wall Street forecasted a rough year but ended with quite the opposite happening.
-Benchmark indices hit all-time records, while most sectors witnessed tremendous optimism.
-In 2018, the long-running bull market took a breather as investors switched from risk-on to risk-off.
-Occasionally, inferior investment strategies are masked by secular bullishness.
+No matter where we are in the economic cycle, it’s always good to remind ourselves of what worked and what didn’t.
+In 2017, Wall Street forecast a rough yea,r but quite the opposite happened.
+Benchmark indices hit all-time records, while investors ended up being upbeat about most sectors.

-2019 may not be as forgiving, which is why I’m recommending investors to get selective.
-Fortunately, with dividend stocks, you don’t have to feel pressured into always picking winners.
+This year so far has only been a little forgiving and that might not last, which is why I recommend that investors get selective.
+Fortunately, with dividend stocks, investors don’t have to feel pressured to always pick winners.

-At its core, choosing the right dividend stocks to buy is about options.
-Although picking high-flying growth companies is a sexier endeavor, it isn’t always the smartest.
-With passive-income yielding firms, you get the potential for making capital gains, and also residual payouts to bolster your position.
+Although picking high-flying growth companies is a sexier endeavor, they aren’t always the smartest stocks to buy.
+With passive-income yielding firms, you get the potential to make capital gains and obtain residual payouts to bolster your position.
 During a down period, dividends can also help you ride out the storm.

-But don’t mistake these yields as “boring” strategies.
-Like any investment class, you can dial up the risk for the chance of greater rewards.
-This is why picking the most appropriate dividends stocks to buy is so important: no one knows your investment style better than you!
+But don’t mistake benefiting from these yields as “boring” strategies.
+As with any asset class, you can dial up the risk for the chance of greater rewards..
+No one knows your investment style better than you!

 The following ideas are broken down into three sections: stable, mid-level and high-yield (speculative).
 Each section has something to offer, depending on how much risk you’re willing to take.